GovTechStackSG/apex-api-workshop-2018/README.md

 The full API documentation can be found at https://govtechstacksg.github.io/apex-api-workshop-2018.
 The corresponding `swagger.yaml` (API definition) file can be found in the `docs` folder.

+All APIs except those listed below are L0 (unsecured) and do not require authentication via Apex signatures.

 ![List of secured APIs](/assets/secured_apis.png)